Ziigaat Lush VS Tanchjim Fission

 Ziigaat Lush and Tanchjim Fission use 1DD+4BA and 1DD driver setups respectively.
 Ziigaat Lush costs $180 while Tanchjim Fission costs $130.
 Ziigaat Lush is $50 more expensive.
-Tanchjim Fission holds a slight 0.2-point edge in reviewer scores (6.8 vs 6.9).
-Ziigaat Lush has better mids with a 0.5-point edge, Tanchjim Fission has better treble with a 0.5-point edge and Ziigaat Lush has significantly better dynamics with a 1-point edge.
+Tanchjim Fission holds a slight 0.2-point edge in reviewer scores (6.9 vs 7).
+Ziigaat Lush has slightly better bass with a 0.4-point edge, Ziigaat Lush has better mids with a 0.8-point edge, Ziigaat Lush has significantly better dynamics with a 1.5-point edge, Ziigaat Lush has significantly better details with a 1.5-point edge and Ziigaat Lush has better imaging with a 0.8-point edge.

 Insights